LMI Properties and Applications in Systems, Stability, and Control Theory: Properties and Tricks Aimed at Reformulating BMIs as LMIs

-This section presents a compilation of LMI properties and tricks from the literature.
+This section presents a compilation of properties and methods from the literature that are primarily used to reformulate BMI constraints as LMI constraints.
 Many of these properties are used in subsequent sections to reformulate LMIs or transform matrix inequalities into LMIs.

+The properties discussed in Sections~\ref{sec:ChangeVariables} to~\ref{sec:Dilation} are typically able to reformulate a BMI as an equivalent LMI or LMIs.
+Use of these properties is desirable, as they will not introduce any conservatism when reformulating a BMI.
+On the other hand, the properties in Sections~\ref{sec:YoungsRelation} to~\ref{sec:CoordDescent} are typically used to obtain an LMI that implies a BMI, generally with conservatism.
+This makes the use of these properties a less desirable, yet sometimes unavoidable, option.

+A discussion on when and how to use a selection of the properties presented in this section is provided in Section~\ref{sec:Discussion_BMI_LMI}.

-\subsection{Change of Variables~\cite[pp.~100--101]{Boyd1994},~\cite[p.~480]{Skogestad2005}}
+\subsection{Change of Variables~\cite[pp.~100--101]{Boyd1994},~\cite[Sec.~12.3.1]{Skogestad2005}}

 A BMI can sometimes be converted into an LMI using a change of variables.